goodlyrottenapple/muddy-children/README.md

 Requires scala and java to be installed though.

-To run navigate to the project folder in terminal and run `make gui`.
+To run, navigate to the project folder in terminal and run `./build.py` to compile the scala classes.
+Once compiled, run `make gui`.